rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 >Name of publisher: <CITE>[Richard Pynson]</CITE>
 >Note on publication statement: <CITE>Printer's device of Richard Pynson (McKerrow 6) on verso final leaf (b4).
 See: McKerrow, R.B.
 Printers' & publishers' devices in England & Scotland, 1485-1640.
 London: Printed for the Bibliographical Society at the Chiswick Press, 1913`</CITE>

-<a name="5.24.33.3">5.24.33.3</a> Make a note if the [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) is known to be fictitious or incorrect and the actual details are known, or can be reasonably surmised, by supplying the correction and its basis (see [5.22.33.1](/DCRMR/ppdm/Name-of-publisher/#5.22.33.1)).
+<a name="5.24.33.3">5.24.33.3</a> Make a note on publication statement if the [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) is known to be fictitious or incorrect and the actual details are known, or can be reasonably surmised, by supplying the correction and its basis (see [5.22.33.1](/DCRMR/ppdm/Name-of-publisher/#5.22.33.1)).

 >Example:
 >Name of publisher: <CITE>Chez Hubert Jaillot aux deux Globes [that is, Pieter Mortier]</CITE>